0liveiraVictor/postgres-dbms-in-docker-container/README.md

 where `net_id` and `net_name` represent, respectively, the ID and name of the Docker network associated with the containers of the previously removed instances (use one of the parameters to perform the action).

-> **NOTE: Deleting a network is a permanent action!**
+> **NOTE:.
+Deleting a network is a permanent action!**

-> **NOTE: It is not possible to delete a network associated with an existing container, whether it is active or inactive.
+> **NOTE:.
+It is not possible to delete a network associated with an existing container, whether it is active or inactive.
 You must remove the container first to perform this action.**

 Considering the Docker network example shown in the section [Creating the Docker Network](#creating-the-docker-network), delete it using the command: